Chemistry, M.S.

 Program Highlights

-- SLU's Master of Science in Chemistry offers specialization in analytical, inorganic, organic, physical or biological chemistry, with cross-disciplinary activity encouraged.
+• SLU's Master of Science in Chemistry offers a research-based degree with specialization in analytical, inorganic, organic, physical or biological chemistry, with cross-disciplinary activity encouraged.

-- In addition to the M.S. in Chemistry, SLU's Department of Chemistry also offers an M.A. in Chemistry.
+• In addition to the M.S. in chemistry, SLU's Department of Chemistry also offers a nonthesis, coursework-based M.S in chemical sciences

 Curriculum Overview